software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Implement the following test methods for the GET `/api/quizzes/{id}` endpoint:
 >
-> - `getQuizByIdReturnsPublishedQuizWhenItExists`: save a _published quiz_ to the database and send a GET request to the `/api/quizzes/{id}`.
+> - `getQuizByIdReturnsPublishedQuizWhenQuizExists`: save a _published quiz_ to the database and send a GET request to the `/api/quizzes/{id}`.
 Then, the response should have the saved quiz
 > - `getQuizByIdReturnsNotFoundWhenQuizDoesNotExist`: send a GET request to the `/api/quizzes/{id}` without saving a quiz to the database.
 Then, the response should have a `404 Not Found` status
 > - `getQuizByIdReturnsForbiddenWhenQuizIsNotPublished`: save a _non-published quiz_ to the database and send a GET request to the `/api/quizzes/{id}`.
 Then, the response should have a `403 Forbidden` status
 >